Canada Crypto Tax Filing Guide 2026 – Step by Step

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-- Export DeFi protocol histories (Etherscan, Polygonscan, BSCScan)
+- DeFi protocol histories via Etherscan, Polygonscan, BSCScan

-- Convert all amounts to Canadian dollars (CAD) at time of transaction
+- Everything needs to be converted to Canadian dollars (CAD) at the transaction date

 Step 2: Calculate Adjusted Cost Base (ACB)

-- Apply the superficial loss rule for any buy-backs within 30 days
+- Apply the superficial loss rule for any repurchases within 30 days of a loss

 Step 3: Calculate Gains and Losses